Skip to content

 Recommended by: Chris and Heather, A Brit & A Southerner

-If you are looking for one of the best days out in Devon, head over to the area recognized as the “English Riviera” by visiting the beautiful coastal town of Torquay.
-Renowned as one of the UK’s most popular tourist destinations, Torquay offers a plethora of attractions, local restaurants and much more for all the family to enjoy.
+If you are looking for one of the best days out in Devon, head over to the area nicknamed as the “English Riviera” – in particular the beautiful coastal town of Torquay.
+One of the UK’s most popular tourist destinations, Torquay offers a plethora of attractions, local restaurants, and much more.

-Spend an afternoon walking along the seafront, before heading to the heartbeat of Torquay at the Harbour and Marina.
-Here, you will find a myriad of restaurants and cafes serving the fresh catch of the day.
+Spend an afternoon walking along the seafront, before heading to the marina, were, you will find a myriad of restaurants and cafes serving the fresh catch of the day.

 Torquay is also famous as the birthplace of Agatha Christie – one of the world’s best-loved crime fiction writers!
 Take a guided tour like this one to discover the many locations that are featured in her novels and learn more about her life.